tundish/blue_monday_78/bluemonday78/dialogue/w12_latimer/tavern/babycham/01_sorrows.rst

 [HIPSTER]_

-    Do you find him a bit right wing?
+    Do you find him slighty right wing?

 [BARMAN]_